hawkfish/textform/docs/transforms/inputs/text.rst

-Text: import lines as records from a text file
+Text: Import lines as records from a text file
 ==============================================

 .. py:currentmodule:: textform